 Helen Marmol lived and worked in museums.
 She specialized in the cleaning and restoration of historic stone artifacts.
-From neolithic stone tools and stone sarcophagi of ancient cultures to Renaissance sculptures.
+From Neolithic stone tools and stone sarcophagi of ancient cultures to Renaissance sculptures.
 She was the world’s preeminent stone art historian.
 She was happy.
 Content in her anonymity working in basements readying histories carved in stone for public consumption.

-Until one fateful night her work on an ancient stone figure transformed her into something more.
+Until one fateful night, her work on an ancient stone figure transformed her into something more.

 The piece was not unusual because of where it came from.
 She worked on thousands of pieces from ancient cultures uncovered in the mountains of South America.
-Many of which looked exactly like the smooth green blue polished head of thisancient idol.
+Many of which looked exactly like the smooth green blue polished head of this ancient idol.

 A light green light exploded from the piece and imbued Helen with the ability to manipulate stone.
-Since that time she as used her powers to bring natural stone back from the brink of abandonment as Captain Marble!
+Since that time she has used her powers to bring natural stone back from the brink of abandonment as Captain Marble!

 By Josh Huseby 8-5-2016